regtracks/regtracks/spec.md

             4. If a non-bracketed alphanumeric string (allowing underscores) is an element in the set of values, then the symbol with the given name will be looked up.
 If the symbol refers to a character set, it will be included in the set of values.
 An error will occur if no such symbol exists or if it refers to a pattern instead of a character set.

                 1. Some special sets are built-in, and are given in appendix A.

+            5. Some non-whitespace value must appear between commas in a character set.

         3. The keyword `none` can be used in the place of `any` to match anything except for the values specified, e.g. `none f-h,(cat),z` will match all the characters in `mouse` but not all of `scatman`.
 All the rules given in 3.1.2.x also apply to the set passed to `none`.
 Line-ending characters will not be matched [TODO].